Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Coarse-grained Video Understanding

 \subsection{Video Question Answering}

-Pioneering methods \cite{vqa:tgif, vqa:motion,vqa:3d,vqa:graph} either apply hierarchical spatio-temporal modeling strategies, employing two-stage architectures to first extract key frame clips followed by reasoning \cite{vqa:hierarchical}, or constructing spatio-temporal relational graphs via graph neural networks.
-Recently, more and more methods \cite{vqa:atp,vqa:temadapter} consider addressing the VideoQA problem utilizing the pre-trained foundation models.
+Pioneering methods~\cite{vqa:tgif, vqa:motion, vqa:3d, vqa:graph} either apply hierarchical spatio-temporal modeling strategies, employing two-stage architectures to first extract key frame clips and then perform reasoning~\cite{vqa:hierarchical}, or construct spatio-temporal relational graphs using graph neural networks.
+Recently, more and more methods~\cite{vqa:atp,vqa:temadapter} consider addressing the VideoQA problem utilizing the pre-trained foundation models.

 Many studies have focused on exploring frozen-feature strategies, such as knowledge distillation and post-network tuning, for image-to-video transfer learning.
-VideoDistill \cite{vqa:videodistill} introduces a language-aware gating module that dynamically selects and refines frame-level visual features.
+VideoDistill~\cite{vqa:videodistill} introduces a language-aware gating module that dynamically selects and refines frame-level visual features.
 This design facilitates goal-oriented selective knowledge distillation and effectively mitigates language bias that often arises when adapting image-based models to video data.
-BIMBA \cite{vqa:bimba} adopts the post-network tuning strategy by introducing a Mamba-based token compression module on top of pre-trained foundation models.
+BIMBA~\cite{vqa:bimba} adopts the post-network tuning strategy by introducing a Mamba-based token compression module on top of pre-trained foundation models.
 The module models long-range spatiotemporal dependencies and compresses redundant tokens, thereby improving efficiency.
-LinVT\cite{vqa:linvt} implements post-network tuning through a plug-and-play Linear Video Tokenizer module.
+LinVT~\cite{vqa:linvt} implements post-network tuning through a plug-and-play Linear Video Tokenizer module.
 Placed after a frozen visual encoder, this post-network employs a Spatio-Temporal Visual Token Refiner (SVR) and a Text-Conditioned Token Aggregator (TTA) to produce a compact, question-relevant video representation for the subsequent large language model.
 HierarQ~\cite{hierarq} develops a post-network tuning module in the form of a trainable hierarchical Q-Former equipped with task-aware modulators and memory mechanisms.
 It generates a compact yet informative spatiotemporal representation, which is subsequently fed into a frozen large language model that is further adapted through a lightweight adapter for textual answer generation.
-TEA~\cite{Zhang_Zeng_Shen_Wu_Zhou_Ma_2025} extends TextVQA~\cite{singh2019towards} from images to videos by introducing spatio-temporal recovery modules into a pretrained T5 language model.
-These modules, consisting of a temporal convolution block and an OCR-enhanced relative spatial bias, can capture spatio-temporal clues to support video question answering.
+TEA~\cite{Zhang_Zeng_Shen_Wu_Zhou_Ma_2025} extends TextVQA~\cite{singh2019towards} from image to video by incorporating a spatio-temporal recovery module, which includes a temporal convolution block and an OCR-enhanced relative spatial bias, into pretrained T5 language model.